 4. Blow dry with a ion reducing blowdryer.
 It does make a difference.

-7. Finally the best strategy to reduce static is reduce it in your home by increasing the humidity in the air.
+7. Reduce static in your home by increasing the humidity in the air.
 This can be done by using a humidifier, or running a steamy shower.
 If you have an ongoing static problem, you need to add moisture to the air.
 It will make the home environment more comfortable for your cat and you.